 It’s that time of year again when some people will be looking for somewhere to dispose of your garden green waste.
 Unfortunately, disposing of garden waste along the roadside near a natural area is one of the main ways that invasive plants are dispersed and spread.
 Invasive plants create a heap of problems when then […]

 Amendments have been made under the Fish and Wildlife Conservation Act to enhance and modernize Ontario’s wild turkey hunting program.
 Click here to see the updates.
-The spring season: April 25 to May 31.
-The fall season: Firearms October 9 to October 21.
-Bow only October 1 to October 31.
-If you are planning a […]
+Dec.
+3 to Dec.
+9 Click below to share this article.

 The Norfolk Woodlot Owners Association AGM was well attended.
 Guest speakers Audrey Heagy and Adam Biddle did a fantastic job informing members on the history of The CR and Invasive Species of concern. #InvSpwk Click below to share this article.